 The Medical Device Single Audit Program was developed by a group of medical device regulators to allow recognized third-party auditors to conduct a single audit of a medical device manufacturer that will cover ISO 13485:2003 and their respective regulatory requirements.

-What regulatory authorities are currently participating in the MDSAP pilot?
+What regulatory authorities are currently participating in the MDSAP program?

-The regulatory authorities that are currently participating in the MDSAP Pilot Program are:
+The regulatory authorities that are currently participating in the MDSAP Program are:

 Australia: The Therapeutics Goods Administration - TGA will use an MDSAP audit report as part of the evidence that is assessed for compliance with medical device market authorization requirements unless the medical device is otherwise excluded or exempt from these requirements or if current policies restrict the use of MDSAP audit reports.